AlanRace/SpectralAnalysis/docs-src/content/tutorials/taylor-workflow.md

 +++
 title = "Scripting - datacube / kmeans"
-weight = 3
+weight = 1
 +++

-This script was originally written by Adam Taylor and can be used to automatically generate a mean spectrum, detect peaks, reduce the data to the peaks with signal-to-noise greater than 3, perform *k*-means clustering on the reduced data generate mean spectra for each cluster and save out all variables.
+This script was originally written by Adam Taylor and can be used to automatically generate a mean spectrum, detect peaks, reduce the data to the peaks with signal-to-noise greater than 3, perform *k*-means clustering (*k* = 2) on the reduced data, generate mean spectra for each cluster and then save out all variables.

-This script shows how SpectralAnalysis can be used without the interface to perform more complex and automatable analysis routines.
+This script demonstrates how SpectralAnalysis can be used without the interface to perform more complex and automatable analysis routines.

 ```matlab
 spectralAnalysisPath = 'C:\path\to\SpectralAnalysis';